Learn how to improve resilience and reliability of the OpenText AppWorks Gateway by deploying the Gateway in a cluster.

 Clients that are connected to one node can also switch to another node and continue functioning.

-Install Apache Tomcat on the new node.
+Install and configure Apache Tomcat on each node.
 For details, see Chapter 1 - Installing the OpenText AppWorks Gateway.

 Stop the Apache Tomcat service on each node.